OldManUmby/OSE.SRD.Wiki/8. Treasures/Potions/Potion of Control.md

 ## Control Dragon

 - **Affects:** 1–3 dragons of a specific type.
 (The referee should determine which type of dragon the potion affects.)
-- **Spell casting:** It is not possible to command a dragon to cast spells.
+- **Spell casting:** It is impossible to command a dragon to cast spells.
 - **When the potion’s effect ends:** Affected dragons have a hostile reaction.

 ## Control Giant